Nouxx/chemins-du-melantois/docs/architecture.md

 **Website pages** are defined in `src/pages`.
 As per Astro’s architecture, this directory is responsible for routing and assembling the final pages.

+## Anatomy of a component

+🏗️ WIP

+- use `cva` to make sure all tw classes are included in the bundle